-At this time, we don't require any sort of group therapy.
-However, this doesn't mean we don't encourage folks to forge their own paths in recovery.
-Many of us at Workit have found 12-step and non 12-step support groups beneficial, and we offer our own online and in person meetings (check out our resources list) that anyone, in our program or out of it, is welcome to join.
+At this time, we don’t require any sort of 12-step meetings.
+However, this doesn’t mean we don’t encourage folks to forge their own paths in recovery.
+Many of us at Workit have found 12-step and non 12-step support groups beneficial, and we offer our own in person meetings (check out our resources list) that anyone, in our program or out of it, is welcome to join.

 Are drug tests required in your program?
 How can you drug test via telehealth (online) appointments?

 Yes, our program does drug test to verify that you are taking the medication we prescribe and not taking anything that would put you in danger while you’re taking Suboxone.
 The first drug tests are done in person, at our office, during your in person visits.
 After that, you'll receive cheek swab tests that can be shown to your care team via video.
 You’ll get detailed instructions on how to do these tests once you join the program.

 Will Suboxone make me high?
 Is Suboxone replacing one drug for another?
 I’ve heard Suboxone isn’t clean… is this true?

 Do I have to be in Michigan or California to receive online Suboxone treatment with Workit Health?